 This DIY bluebird house plan is designed to be mounted on a pole in your yard.
 It features two compartments, one for the adults and one for the chicks.
 The roof hinges open so you can easily access the nest box.

-If you’re looking for an easy way to attract bluebirds to your yard, consider building a bluebird box.
-Bluebirds prefer to nest in boxes rather than in trees, so putting up a box is a great way to encourage them to stay.
+If you’re looking for an easy way to attract bluebirds to your yard, consider building a .
+Bluebirds prefer to in boxes rather than in trees, so putting up a is a great way to encourage them to stay.

-Tip: You can help mountain bluebird by planting bluebird houses in your yard.
+Tip: You can help by planting houses in your yard.
 Mountain bluebirds are easy to identify because of their long tail feathers.

 The Classic Bluebird House